 Parking and outdoor activities

-Paid parking will resume for both on and off-street parking under Alert Level 2.
-Enforcement of parking restrictions, bus lanes and other special vehicle lanes will also resume.
+Paid parking will continue for both on and off-street parking under Alert Level 2.
+Enforcement of parking restrictions, bus lanes and other special vehicle lanes will also continue.

-AT restarted work across 160 sites from Tuesday 28 April under Alert Level 3 restrictions.
-Each site has been operating under strict Health and Safety protocols based on Ministry of Health Guidance and industry best practice.
+AT’s work across construction sites will continue to operate, but under strict Health and Safety protocols based on Ministry of Health Guidance and industry best practice.

-These measures will not change significantly under Alert Level 2 and will continue to include: physical distancing, compulsory PPE, hygiene practices, recording site entry and exit and separating teams into zones on our larger sites.
+These measures include physical distancing, compulsory PPE, hygiene practices, recording site entry and exit and separating teams into zones on our larger sites.

-Engagement (both informing and consulting communities on upcoming projects) will begin again under Alert Level 2 except for the following channels:
+Engagement (both informing and consulting communities on upcoming projects) will continue under Alert Level 2 except for the following channels:

 Instead of face-to-face communication, AT will engage via channels such as telephone calls, conference calls, email, Facebook live and webcasts.

 We know this has been a challenging time for us all.
-We ask that people continue to be understanding and patient of everyone else who is in the same situation and appreciate everyone’s cooperation so far under Alert Levels 4 and 3.
+We ask that people continue to be understanding and patient of everyone else who is in the same situation during the changes in Alert Levels over the last couple of weeks.

 Again, please try to avoid traveling during peak hours of the day to help make sure everyone can get to where they need to go safely.